webchemvr/mol-testing/README.md

-# mol-testing
+# Mol* Testing
-Samples illustrating how to use Mol *
+Samples illustrating how to use Mol* along with additional chemistry software such as PyMol.